eHtmlu/peak-publisher/readme.txt

 Peak Publisher does not collect personal data, does not track usage, and does not use third‑party services.
 All files are stored on your server in a protected directory.

+== Screenshots ==

+1. A fresh installation of Peak Publisher looks like this.
+2. Settings dialog (General): We recommend using standalone mode, which you can activate here.
+3. Settings dialog (Uploads): By default, your uploads are cleaned up.
+We recommended keeping this settings.
+4. Settings dialog (Security): Here you can restrict access to your plugins to specific IP addresses.
+5. Standalone mode deactivates several admin menu items as well as the entire front end.
+6. When you click on the "Add New Plugin" button, you will see this first step, which instructs you to add the required plugin headers.
+7. The second step instructs you to add the small bootstrap code to your plugin, which checks for updates.
+8. Once you have added the headers and bootstrap code, you can simply drop the plugin folder into Peak Publisher.
+9. For large plugins, the progress bar helps you track the status of the upload.
+10. After uploading, the plugin is automatically analysed and cleaned up if necessary.
+11. Once all steps are complete, you will see whether everything is correct.
+12. Once the new plugin has been added, the plugin's details page is displayed.
+13. The plugin will now also be displayed in the overview of all plugins.
+14. To upload a new plugin or a new plugin version, simply drag a plugin folder into Peak Publisher.
+15. Peak Publisher automatically recognises whether a new upload is a new plugin or a new version of an existing plugin.
+16. All releases are listed in the plugin's details view.

 == Frequently Asked Questions ==

 = Does this replace wordpress.org? =